EmiLyGal/EmilyGal/README.md

 I hope you will enjoy some of my projects.

 #### My name is Emilia.
 I am a big ✨Data Enthusiast✨ and Programming Geek.
-My data journay has started since 2005 when I chose my studies.
+My data journey has started since 2005 when I choose my studies.

 🌱 I’m currently learning PowerBI and counstantly refreshing my knowledge in tools such as: Python, SQL, Tableau, MS Excel.